 The Government does not have enough money to provide the standard of learning facilities the children need.
 Every year we fundraise for money specifically to improve the school facilities in consultation with the local community.

-As a Conservation Adventure Volunteer you will spend some time supporting LTOs fisheries research.
-During this time you will learn to collect beach monitoring data, how to log it and why this is so important.
+You will be supporting LTOs fisheries research and during this time you will learn to collect beach monitoring data, how to log it and why this is so important.
 You will record fish, shark and ray measurement data into the logs along with their corresponding images.
-You will also clean collected shark/ray vertebrae specimens, and ensure the equipment is clean and stored.

 The community speak Portuguese and the local dialect, Bitonga.
-Bitonga is an original Mozambique tribal language so is quite tricky!
 You will participate in language lessons while you’re with us.
 These have proven great fun in the past and allows you to learn a little of both Portuguese and Bitonga.

-After 3 weeks in Guinjata Bay, you will have the option to be whisked away to South Africa to spend 5 days exploring the stunning Balule Private Game Reserve in the Greater Kruger Park Ecosystem.
+After 3 weeks in Jangamo, you have the option to go on safari in South Africa and explore the stunning Balule Private Game Reserve in the Greater Kruger Ecosystem with our amazing ethical partners Campfire Academy.
 We LOVE it here.
-Your accomodation and meals are included…. but the beers are on you!
+All accommodation and overland transport to the safari lodge and onto Johannesburg airport is included, but the drinks are on you!

-Our partner safari lodge will be taking care of you.
-Here you will be taken on game drives, bush walks, and participate in an animal behaviour lecture and walk – all with experienced field guides.
-There will also be a scenic tour through the Drakensburg Mountains to see God’s Window, the Three Sisters and the spectacular Bourke’s Luck Potholes.
-When it’s time to say good-bye, you will be transported to Johannesburg Airport.
+There will be a scenic tour through the Drakensburg Mountains to see the iconic God’s Window, the Three Sisters and the spectacular Bourke’s Luck Potholes.
+When it’s time to say good-bye, you will be transported to Johannesburg Airport to arrive Sunday evening.

-We stay on the stunning Guinjata Bay beach on the side of the Indian Ocean.
-Our accommodation is rustic and rooms will hold a maximum of 4 people (genders will be separated).
+We stay on the stunning beach of Jangamo Bay on the side of the Indian Ocean.
+Our accommodation is rustic and rooms will hold a maximum of 4 people.
 Running water, hot water and electricity is available at all times… with the exception of a few power cuts!
 Mosquito nets are provided.